esheldon/fitsio/README.md

 - Read and write numpy arrays to and from image and binary table extensions.
 - Read and write keywords.
-- Read and write images in tile-compressed format.
-Read/write gzip and zip files.
+- Read and write images in tile-compressed format (RICE,GZIP,PLIO,HCOMPRESS).
+- Read/write gzip files.
+Read unix compress files (.Z,.zip)
 - Read arbitrary subsets of table columns and rows without loading the whole file.
 - TDIM information is used to return array columns in the correct shape